 Tips for Reducing a Child’s Risk of Developing Food Allergies

-Take special care with feeding practices during your child’s first years, especially if someone in your family—including grandparents, cousins, aunts or uncles—is allergic to any foods.
+Take special care with feeding practices during your child's first years, especially if a biological parent or sibling has been diagnosed with an allergic disease.
 While following these feeding tips cannot guarantee a child will not develop a food allergy, it may help reduce the risk.

-- Exclusive breast-feeding for at least 4 months decreases the incidence of atopic dermatitis, cow’s milk allergy and wheezing in early life when compared with feeding infants cow’s milk-based formula.
+- Exclusive breast-feeding for at least four months decreases the incidence of atopic dermatitis, cow's milk allergy and wheezing in early life when compared with feeding infants cow's milk-based formula.

 - The use of soy-based infant formula does not appear to play a role in allergy prevention.